marcellorussox/ComplexNets-A2-PrimarySchool/README.md

 # ComplexNets-A2-PrimarySchool

-Welcome to the nerdiest corner of GitHub, where graph theory meets real-world chaos — a.k.a. face-to-face interactions among hyperactive primary school kids and their brave teachers.

 ## 📚 Project Overview
 This repository contains the full analysis pipeline for investigating the **community structure** of a face-to-face interaction network collected in a French primary school, as described in the Sociopatterns project: